eduardohenriquearnold/eduardohenriquearnold.github.io/content/home/experience.md

   date_start = "2021-06-01"
   date_end = "2022-01-01"
   description = """
-  * Lead the research and development of a novel method for relative camera pose estimation between a pair of images with focus on visual localisation.
-  * Collaborated with an interdisciplinary research team.
+  Used computer vision and machine learning techniques for augmented reality applications;
+  * Created a new benchmark and dataset for visual re-localization with a team of skilled researchers;
-  * Trained and deployed models on cloud infrastructure.
+  * Trained and evaluated several families of visual localisation methods on this benchmark;
+  * Used cloud infrastructure to train and evaluate deep learning models;
+  * Presented research outcomes to a cross-disciplinary audience;
+  * Paper published at ECCV 2022
   """

 [[experience]]